alphagov/content-data-api/docs/api/README.md

 make server API_SPEC=../../openapi.yaml
 ```

 You should now be able to view a live preview at http://localhost:4567.
-For
-GOV.UK developers, if you are running this inside of your VM then you can view
-the live preview at dev.gov.uk:4567

 ## Publishing changes